saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 ***

 When this happens, an investor is no longer satisfied with using only the standard deviation as the risk measure, but should be using also a downside risk measure that quantifies the risk of losing money.
-A downside risk measure focuses on the left side of the return distribution, instead of considering the complete distribution.
+Such a downside risk measure focuses on the left side of the return distribution, instead of considering the complete distribution.

 A straightforward way to turn the standard deviation into a downside risk measure is to remove the higher than average returns.
 We then obtain the so-called portfolio semideviation.